OSAS/rh-events/2013/FOSDEM.md

 ### Room: Virtualization Devroom
 ### Time: Feb 2, 2013 16:00 - 16:30 CET

-GlusterFS is a distributed file system that can scale to several PetaBytes. oVirt is a management platform for Kernel based Virtual Machine (KVM) and can be used to manage GlusterFS as well.
+GlusterFS is a distributed file system that can scale to several petabytes. oVirt is a management platform for Kernel based Virtual Machine (KVM) and can be used to manage GlusterFS as well.